Written and Narrated by:

-For example, the film, The Hurt Locker, received nine academy award nominations, winning six Oscars.
-Yet, this story of a journalist embedded in an army unit in Iraq drew strong criticism from some war veterans.
-According to critics who had been fighting in Iraq at the time, the movie showed a soldier getting blown up in a scene that would have called for robotic bomb detonation in real life, and according to another, “no soldier would go down an alley in Iraq by himself in 2004 at night.”
+For example, the film, The Hurt Locker, received nine Academy Award nominations, winning 6 Oscars.
+Yet, this story of a journalist embedded in an Army unit in Iraq drew strong criticism from some war veterans.
+According to critics who had been fighting in Iraq at the time, the movie showed a soldier getting blown up in a scene that would have called for robotic bomb detonation in real life, and according to another, “No soldier would go down an alley in Iraq by himself in 2004 at night.”

 Any individual or group can be presented unfairly, but those most likely to be negatively represented are members of groups who have a history of discrimination.
 When viewing media or when producing material for a public audience, here are four important questions to keep in mind:

-One: is the perspective presented that of dominant society or is it the perspective of the people within the group?
+One: Is the perspective presented that of dominant society or is it the perspective of the people within the group?
 Perspective matters.
-A media report might use common phrasing to describe someone as quote confined to a wheelchair, but most wheelchair users would see it differently.
+A media report might use common phrasing to describe someone as “confined to a wheelchair,” but most wheelchair users would see it differently.
 Wheelchairs, for many of the people who use them, are symbols of mobility, not confinement.
-So, saying that a person uses a wheelchair is more empowering than saying that she is confined to one.

 The last question to consider is who is not captured in the media mirror?
 Lack of inclusion in media presentation makes it easy to dismiss members of a group in real life.
 But, if viewers and media producers become sensitive to people whom the camera ignores, media presentations will expand to include a greater diversity of perspectives.